alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 ## What is hx-boost?

-[`hx-boost`](https://htmx.org/attributes/hx-boost/) is a feature of the converts a "regular" link into a "boosted" link:
+[`hx-boost`](https://htmx.org/attributes/hx-boost/) is an attribute that converts a "regular" link into a "boosted" link:

 ```html
 <!-- normal link -->